Chern Classes Of Logarithmic Vector Fields For Locally-Homogenous Free Divisors: The second step of the proof

-With this way of describing the tangent space of $D$ (at singular points), we can now define transversal intersection of $D$ with nonsingular varieties.
+In the lemma, each $D_\alpha$ is in fact a maximal integral submanifold of the involutive distribution determined by $\textup{Der}_X(-\log D)$.
+With the help of these logarithmic stratum, we can now define transversal intersection of $D$ with nonsingular varieties.

 \begin{defin} Let $X$ and $Y$ be complex analytic submanifolds of some ambient space, and $D$ is a divisor in $X$.
-The divisor $D$ intersect $Y$ transversally at $p \in D \cap Y$ if $TD_p$ intersect $TY_p$ transversally.
-The divisor $D$ intersect $Y$ transversally if at all points belonging to $D \cap Y$ they intersect transversally. \end{defin}
+We say that the divisor $D$ intersects $Y$ transversally at $p \in D \cap Y$ if $T_{D_\alpha,p}$ intersects $T_{Y,p}$ transversally where $D_\alpha$ is the unique stratum containing $p$.
+We say that the divisor $D$ intersects $Y$ transversally if at all points of $D \cap Y$ they intersect transversally. \end{defin}

 \begin{remark} E. Faber has recently studied transversality for singular hypersurfaces in \cite{faber}.
 It turns out that our definition of transversal intersection overlaps her definition of ``splayed divisors" when one ``splayed component" is a nonsigular hypersurface. \end{remark}